Communicorp and Wireless attack ‘time-warp’ media regulation

 Radio groups object to BAI ownership and control policy, citing unfettered online sector

-Communicorp chairwoman Lucy Gaffney: Denis O’Brien’s radio group has objected to ‘heavy-handed’ regulation.
-Photograph: Cyril Byrne / The Irish Times.
+Communicorp chairwoman Lucy Gaffney.
+Denis O’Brien’s radio group has objected to ‘heavy-handed’ regulation.
+Photograph: Cyril Byrne

 Denis O’Brien’s Communicorp Media and Rupert Murdoch’s Wireless Group have made multiple objections to the “heavy-handed” manner in which broadcasting is regulated, with both groups contrasting their treatment with the absence of market restrictions for online giants Google and Facebook.